 The first step is to get your project into the pipeline.
-To do this, agencies need to work with your cluster DRF representatives, who will input the DRF pipeline requests on your behalf through the online pipeline prioritisation portal.
-Your cluster representative has received training on using this tool.
+To do this, agencies need to work with your department DRF representatives, who will input the DRF pipeline requests on your behalf through the online pipeline prioritisation portal.
+Your department representative has received training on using this tool.

 After projects have been submitted, the pipeline will still need to be endorsed by the Digital Restart Fund Steering Committee and the Delivery and Performance Committee, before projects can then prepare and submit business cases.

 Education: Chris Bloom